Valuing AMEX Membership Rewards Points - The Definitive New Zealand Guide

 Value summary:

-- Overall, if you transfer Membership Rewards points to an airline partner program, the value of a point can be as high as 2 cents.
-For example, if you transfer them to Air New Zealand Airpoints, 150 Membership Rewards points = 1 Airpoints Dollar, which means each point is worth around 0.67 cents – a big difference.
-But if if you redeem points on statement credit or AMEX annual fees, the estimated value can be as low as 0.45 cents.
+- Overall, if you transfer Membership Rewards points to an airline partner program, the value of a point can be as high as 3.95 cents (with specific awards with Qantas per our guide) and as high as 10.50 cents with certain hotels.
+However, if you transfer them to Air New Zealand Airpoints, 150 Membership Rewards points = 1 Airpoints Dollar, which means each point is worth around 0.67 cents – a big difference.
+And if you redeem points on statement credit or AMEX annual fees, the estimated value can be as low as 0.45 cents.

 - The value of each point varies; our research is published to clarify how to get the most value and bring transparency for cardholders to extract the highest level of rewards.